jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/pitching_lesson_3.jpg)

-* (L) Hands gently ahead of the ball, leaning the shaft angle toward the target
+* (L) Hands gently ahead of the ball, leaning the shaft angle toward the target.
-* (C) Left shoulder works down, left arm swings across the chest to create controlled backswing, hands relatively passive
+* (C) Left shoulder works down, left arm swings across the chest to create controlled backswing, hands relatively passive.
-* (R) Weight rotates into the left side as the upper body controls the delivery of the arms and club
+* (R) Weight rotates into the left side as the upper body controls the delivery of the arms and club.

 ![](./images/pitching_lesson_4.jpg)

-* For **higher ball** play the ball a little further forward in the stance, lean the shaft away from the target a little
+* For **higher ball**, play the ball a little further forward in the stance, lean the shaft away from the target a little

 ![](./images/pitching_lesson_5.jpg)